-In addition to the stretching-folding-re-injection dynamics maps also feature a sensitive dependence on initial conditions (SDIC) that was present in the chaotic continuous-time models (ODEs) studied in our previous lectures.
+In addition to the stretching-folding-re-injection dynamics maps also feature a sensitive dependence on initial conditions (SDIC) that was present in the chaotic continuous-time models given by systems of ordinary differential equations (ODE) studied in our previous lectures.
 Below, we give a formal definition of the SDIC in maps.
-It can be shown that there are regions in map parameter space where this definition/criteria holds and where it does not hold.
+It can be shown that there are regions in map parameter space where this definition or criteria holds and where it does not hold.
 We remind that SDIC is central to chaotic dynamics in continuous-time systems.